pyblosxom/pyblosxom/docs/source/static_rendering.rst

    #!/bin/bash

-   export CONFIG = <path to config.py here>
+   CONFIG=<path to config.py here>
-   export STATIC_DIR = <your static dir here>
+   STATIC_DIR=<your static dir here>

-   pyblosxom-cmd --config ${CONFIG} --static find ${STATIC_DIR} -mmin +30 -exec 'rm' '{}' ';'
+   pyblosxom-cmd --config ${CONFIG} static find ${STATIC_DIR} -mmin +30 -exec 'rm' '{}' ';'

-That'll re-render everything, then delete any files in your static dir that are older than 30 minutes (in case you moved entries from one category to another or deleted an entry or something along those lines).
+That'll re-render everything, then delete any files in your static dir that are older than 30 minutes in case you moved entries from one category to another or deleted an entry or something along those lines.

 ..
 Note::